syvita/sypool/README.md

 Once the pool gains 100K USD worth of bitcoin, Pool³ will be able to redeem a bounty of 100K STX tokens from [Daemon Technologies](https://daemontechnologies.co/) (we love you Xan).
 This will help to support L3 significantly.

 My current (maybe outdated) roadmap is available [here on my profile](https://github.com/pxydn).
 This constantly changes and we're adding new projects and members to L3 rapidly.
-Lots of the fees from this pool will go towards funding L3 and its endeavours. you can see what projects we work on [here](https://github.com/labs3).
+Lots of the fees from this pool will go towards funding Syvita and its endeavours. you can see what projects we work on [here](https://github.com/syvita).

 ### bro i got trust issues